 3: Pull back

-As Emily Lazar, President and Chief Mastering Engineer at The Lodge and Sonos Sound Board member explains in Inventing Brilliant Sound, great sound “fills the room with an emotion.”
-While there are many aspects to evaluating great sound that fall on the scientific end of the spectrum, don’t discount the artistic part of the process.
+As Emily Lazar, President and Chief Mastering Engineer at The Lodge and Sonos Sound Board member, explains in Inventing Brilliant Sound, great sound “fills the room with an emotion.”
+Whilst there are many aspects to evaluating great sound that fall on the scientific end of the spectrum, don’t discount the artistic part of the process.
 Allow the entire song to wash over you.
 How does the sound make you feel?
 What emotions or feelings does it evoke?
 Where do you feel it in your body?
 If that feels esoteric, remember that sound is ultimately just vibrations in the air.
-As Greg McAllister, Sound Experience Manager at Sonos notes, “Sound is just slightly less tangible than other senses.”
+As Greg McAllister, Sound Experience Manager at Sonos, notes, “Sound is just slightly less tangible than other senses.”

 Try it: “Lovesong”

 Adele’s “Lovesong” was produced and mixed in a way that allows an aspiring sound expert to clearly identify distinct elements of the track.
-Make sure you’ve tuned your speaker with Trueplay, pull up “Lovesong” on your favorite streaming service, and follow along for a brilliant sound journey.
+Make sure you’ve tuned your speaker with Trueplay, pull up “Lovesong” on your favourite streaming service, and follow along for a brilliant sound journey.